Summary ꙳ Objectives

-And if you're local to where we run our live citizen science circles, come join us!
+And if you're local to where we run our live citizen science circles, come & join us!
 We call those circles 'Biobliss events' and they gather a vibrant group including scientists and nature enthusiasts.
 Together, we explore the diverse habitats that make our ecological region.
-At the minimum, we run monthly 'bioblisses' in a nearby reservation and list them a couple of weeks in advance in our Events calendar .
+At the minimum, we run regular 'bioblisses' in nearby parks and reservations, and list them a couple of weeks in advance in our Events calendar .
 We also organize spontaneous surveys in the areas that we visit.

 What you’ll learn with us by joining our live Biobliss events

 ꙳ The importance of everyone's participation through Citizen Science

 ꙳ How to ethically observe and record nature & wildlife sightings

 ꙳ How to use recording apps such as iNaturalist like pros